 Perhaps the greatest issue with the skills gap problem is that most Americans under the age of 18 have no interest in joining the industry.
 For this reason, at least 25 percent of the industry consists of an immigrant workforce.
 With travel bans and threats of stricter border control looming, the skills gap could potentially experience an even greater rift in the near future.
 As Clearwater construction lawyers, we know that the solution is simple.
 Industry leaders need to recruit hundreds of thousands of Americans of both genders to bolster the workforce.

 The Lack of Diversity

 Aside from foreign workers, there is no denying that a lack of diversity exists in the construction sector.
 For example, female construction professionals make up less than ten percent of the industry’s workforce.
-Moreover, according to the Department of Labor, the vast majority of women in construction claim that they have experienced sexual harassment in the workplace.
+Moreover, according to the Department of Labor, the majority of women in construction claim that they have experienced some form of mistreatment in the workplace.
 Although you cannot change the culture of the construction industry overnight, it’s important to begin recruiting prospective workers from every type of background and every walk of life.
 In addition, the construction sector needs to promote a more unbiased work culture.

 Changing With the Technology

 With new and exciting technologies emerging, advanced equipment, and well-developed building practices, construction projects continue to become more sophisticated and the days of “heavy-lifting” are no longer a mandatory requirement to join the workforce.
 As we continue to embrace new technologies and adaptations to the construction process, we should also evaluate ways to incorporate women into the workforce and diversify the construction culture as a whole.
 Regardless of gender, the future of construction needs to have as many talented workers as we can to bridge the skills gap.

 For more information on bridging the skills gap, please read the final section here.